PaperMC/Folia/REGION_LOGIC.md

 At the end of a tick, the region's new state is not immediately known.

-First, tt first must process its pending merges.
+First, it first must process its pending merges.

 After it processes its pending merges, it must then check if the region is now pending merge into any other region.
 If it is, then